Peter-Nhan/Peter-Nhan.github.io/_posts/2021-12-14-Wise_Telegram_Python.md

 ***
 ### My Setup
 Currently, I have the python3 code running on my Raspberry Pi at home.
-The Python3 leverages Telegram API to monitor the bot for activity and to send messages to the bot.
+The Python3 code leverages Telegram API to monitor the bot for activity and to send messages to the bot.
+The code also uses the Wise API to check for currency exchange rates.

 Outline of the Telegram app commands implemented: